Catherine Deneuve: Marriage and family

 Deneuve has been married once, to photographer David Bailey from 1965 to 1972, though they separated in 1967.
 She has lived with director Roger Vadim, actor Marcello Mastroianni, cinematographer Hugh Johnson, and Canal+ tycoon Pierre Lescure.

-Deneuve has two children: actor Christian Vadim (born 18 June 1963), from her relationship with Roger Vadim, and actress Chiara Mastroianni (born 28 May 1972), from her relationship with Marcello Mastroianni.
+Deneuve has two children: actor Christian Vadim, from her relationship with Roger Vadim, and actress Chiara Mastroianni, from her relationship with Marcello Mastroianni.
 She has five grandchildren.
 Deneuve has not had a public relationship since her breakup with Lescure in 1991, with whom she remains friends; Deneuve's two children consider him their stepfather.
 According to Gala, in late 2019 Deneuve relied on Lescure while she recuperated from a stroke.
 In 2020, she told Paris Match that the two still talk to each other every day.

 Relationships

-Throughout her 20s and 30s, Deneuve reportedly dated actors Sami Frey, Clint Eastwood, Franco Nero, Burt Reynolds and John Travolta as well as directors Roman Polanski, Jerry Schatzberg, François Truffaut and Milos Forman, talent agent Bertrand de Labbey, singer Serge Gainsbourg, though she denies an intimate relationship with Gainsbourg.
+Throughout her 20s and 30s, Deneuve reportedly dated actors Sami Frey, Clint Eastwood, Franco Nero, Burt Reynolds, and John Travolta as well as directors Roman Polanski, Jerry Schatzberg, François Truffaut, and Milos Forman, talent agent Bertrand de Labbey, singer Serge Gainsbourg, though she denies an intimate relationship with Gainsbourg.
 She is also rumoured to have had a brief relationship with TV host Carlos Lozano.
+Regarding Polanski who is still wanted in USA for raping a 13 year old girl, and plead guilty to "unlawful sexual intercourse with a minor" before fleeing to Europe, she said in a TV interview that she "always found the word 'rape' excessive" in the circumstances.

 In recent decades, Deneuve's highly private life has prompted speculation about her sexual orientation, which she acknowledged in a 2002 interview with Knack magazine: "Now that people know nothing about my private life, they start guessing: is there still a man in her life and who is he then?
 When they see me two or three times with a female friend they say: we've always known that."
 In 2006, Deneuve told The Daily Telegraph that she was in a relationship, though she did not disclose his name.

 A 2020 biography of Johnny Hallyday by Gilles Lhote says the singer maintained a carefully hidden, 56-year affair with Deneuve that started when they were teenagers in 1961 and continued until Hallyday's death in 2017.

 Deneuve was a close friend of the artist Nall, and owns some of his works.